resource-watch/slate/source/includes/api/_favourites.md

 | resourceType      | Type of resource                                                                | Text (dataset, layer, widget)

-> To create a favourite, you have to do a POST with the following body:
+> To create a favorite, you have to do a POST with the following body:

 ```shell